 The CSE of the Building will receive the query (since the “recommendation-like” system guided the discovery to this CSE), and will try to solve it.
 Since the building contains suitable IoT devices the CSE will be able to produce and forward back an answer.

 Finally the IoT energy device, or a technician, will receive the answer that was forwarded across the distributed network crossing two administrative domains, i.e., the building and the energy domain.

+Alternative flow

+Void

 Post-Conditions